krgamestudios/krgamestudios.com/public_html/src/about.index.md

-My name is Kayne Ruse, I'm a professional web developer, and a hobbyist game developer.
-I'd like that to be the other way around, but I'm working on it.
+My name is Kayne Ruse, I've been making games since I was 13, and I won't stop until I'm one of the greats.